• Skip to primary navigation

 Learn more about cooking with kids.

-If you like this recipe, try chocolate bison chili, pasta fagioli, three sisters bean stew, jollof rice with beans, refried beans, Cuban black beans with rice, gallo pinto, beef & beans tostadas, and ratatouille.
+If you like this recipe, try chocolate bison chili, bean & sauerkraut soup, pasta fagioli, three sisters bean stew, jollof rice with beans, refried beans, Cuban black beans with rice, gallo pinto, beef & beans tostadas, ratatouille, chickpea salad, and popcorn.

 Jump to: